Twiist33/Player_Performance/README.md

 - 📊 Player Analysis: Analyze the player of your choice through various statistics
 - 🥊 Player Comparison: Compare two players who play in the same position
-- 🏆 Player Ranking (Advanced Statistics) : Rank players based on a chosen advanced statistic
+- 🏆 Player Ranking (Aggregate Statistics by Category) : Rank players based on a chosen aggregate statistic by category
-- 🥇 Player Ranking (Basis Statistics) : Rank players based on a chosen basis statistic
+- 🥇 Player Ranking (Raw Statistics) : Rank players based on a chosen rawstatistic
 - 🔎 Scouting : Drawing up a list of players matching the chosen criteria
 <br/><br/>